 Joshua Louis Brand was born and raised near Detroit, Michigan.
 While attending the University of Michigan and Michigan State University College of Law he developed a deep love of the five-string banjo, a passion he followed to Music City.
-Shortly after his arrival Joshua linked up with another banjo playing lawyer (which only happens in Nashville) and began to learn to navigate the courthouses downtown.
+Shortly after his arrival Joshua linked up with another banjo playing lawyer and began to learn to navigate the courthouses downtown.

-Joshua’s practice is dedicated to representing individuals in a wide variety of legal matters.
-His early career was as a dedicated Criminal Defense attorney, and he has vigorously defended individuals accused of all manner of crimes–from DUI and Simple Possession to First Degree Murder.
-This representation often requires intense courtroom advocacy, and Joshua considers himself a trial lawyer first and foremost.
-As a graduate of the Tennessee Association of Criminal Defense Attorneys Trial College, he views the ability to tell a client’s story as one of the most important roles of an advocate.
+Josh’s practice is dedicated to representing individuals and businesses in a wide variety of legal matters.
+He cut his teeth in criminal courtrooms, defending individuals accused of everything from DUI and Simple Possession to First Degree Murder.
+This representation often requires purposeful courtroom advocacy, and Josh considers himself a trial lawyer first and foremost.
+As a graduate of the Tennessee Association of Criminal Defense Attorneys Trial College, he views the ability to tell a client’s story as one of the most important roles of a litigation attorney.
 This holistic approach to advocacy is present in all stages of a case, from the initial client meeting to the final closing argument.

-As Joshua’s practice and experience expanded, he has been able to apply his courtroom skills to a wide variety of legal areas.
+As practice and experience expanded, Josh has been able to apply his courtroom skills to a wide variety of legal areas.
 The storytelling approach has helped to enrich a thriving family law practice, where clients often need assistance navigating difficult divorce, child custody, or post-divorce issues.
 Crisp attention to detail has also proven an asset in both simple and complex civil litigation–from landlord-tenant disputes to personal injury cases to multi-million dollar corporate fraud claims.
 In plaintiff’s and defense work, Josh has found that creativity, communication, and diligence are the key ingredients to obtaining favorable results for his clients.